csvpath/csvpath/README.md

 <a name="comments"></a>
 ## Comments

-You can comment out components of a csvpath's match part using wrapping `~`.
+You can comment out match components by wrapping them in `~`.
 Comments can be multi-line.
 At the moment the only limitations are:

 - Comments cannot follow one directly after another
 - Comments cannot go within match components, only between them